gooseberry/training/docs/exercises/trx-bicep-curl.md

     * TRX Suspension System

-## Description
+## Instructions

+1. Stand with the TRX handles in your hands, facing toward the anchor point.
+2. With your arms straight out in front of you with your wrist point up, lean or step back until all slack is removed from the suspension straps - this is the starting position.
-From a split stance position, facing toward the TRX anchor point, hold your upper arms straight out in front of you, wrists pointing up.
-Keep your upper arm from moving and bend your elbow up toward your face to lift your body up, maintaining a straight body position throughout the movement.
-Once you have bent your elbows past the 90-degree mark, slowly straighten your elbows to lower your body and return to the starting position.
+3. Keep your upper arms from moving and maintain a straight body position while you bend your elbows to bring your arms up toward your face slowly, pulling your body upward.
+4. Once you have bent your elbows past 90-degrees, slowly straighten your elbows to lower your body to the starting position.

+!!! tip "Modifications for difficulty"

+    You can move your stance further from the anchor point to stand up straighter and make this exercise easier.
+Conversely, you can move your feet closer and extend the TRX straps to lean further into the starting position, making the exercise much harder.